donny-nguyen/donny-nguyen.github.io/_posts/2024-10-29-getting-started-with-dart-console-project.md

 dart run
 ```

-You can also pass arguments:
+We can also pass arguments:
 ```bash
 dart run bin/main.dart arg1 arg2
 ```